Hyperelliptic functions and motion in general relativity: Examples for Geodesic Motion

-where in the latter 11 dimensional case a substitution $u=\frac{1}{x} + u_6$ was performed, with $u_6$ a root of $P_6(u)$, transforming the orbital equation to $\left(x\frac{dx}{d\varphi}\right)^2= 4 P_5(x)$ \cite{Hackmann:2008tu}.
 Further analysis of the possible particle motion reveals, that these higher dimensional Schwarzschild black hole spacetimes do not allow for periodic bound orbits.
-Only escape orbits away from the black hole to spatial infinity are allowed and orbits terminating at the central black hole singularity.
+Only escape orbits away from the black hole to spatial infinity are allowed and orbits terminating at the central black hole~singularity.

-\subsection{Rotating dyonic $U(1)^2$ black holes}
+\subsection{Rotating Dyonic $U(1)^2$ Black Holes}

 The problem of dark matter and dark energy is still an unsolved problem of physics, which could possibly be solved by introducing scalar fields like the dilaton and the axion.
-An interesting spacetime containing these fields is the rotating dyonic black hole with four electromagnetic charges of the $U(1)^2$ gauged supergravity found by Chow and Compère \cite{Chow:2013gba}.
-The exact solutions of the equations of motion in the rotating dyonic black hole spacetime were found in \cite{Flathmann:2016knq}.
-The metric is given by
+An~interesting spacetime containing these fields is the rotating dyonic black hole with four electromagnetic charges of the $U(1)^2$ gauged supergravity found by Chow and Compère~\cite{Chow:2013gba}.
+The~exact solutions of the equations of motion in the rotating dyonic black hole spacetime were found in~\cite{Flathmann:2016knq}.
+The~metric is given by \begin{adjustwidth}{-\extralength}{0cm}